Know Before You Go - Public Skeleton

 What are the rules around photography/video/point of view cameras?

 Participants are permitted to bring their camera devices at own risk, however during the ride those have to be zipped up in a pocket (or left outside the sled).
+For your safety, we do not permit the use of body-mounted cameras, handheld devices or selfie sticks whilst sliding.
 Flash photography is not permitted along the track.
-As a safety precaution, we do not permit any participants to use body-mounted cameras, handheld devices or selfie sticks whilst riding.

 Do I need to wear a speed suit?